jacobbergdahl/limopola/README.md

 Limopola supports three different modes for you to interact with agents.

 Note that no matter which mode you choose, Limopola's UI is intentionally made for power users.
-One example of what this means, is that the UI does not provide confirmation prompts when selecting to reset settings or to clear chat history.
+One example of what this means, is that the UI does not provide confirmation prompts when selecting to reset settings or to clear chat history, and there are currently no tooltips that explain what parameters like "temperature" mean.
+The UI is meant to be quick and efficient to use for power users.

 ### Chat